RamRod79/Note-taker/README.md

 ## Repo Features

 Using this repo can be initiated by running 'npm run Start' in the command terminal after opening the integrated terminal to initiate the program.
-Using this repo requires inquirer 8.2.4 or higher, and updated node modules to ensure application runs properly.
+Using this repo requires express and nodemon, and updated node modules to ensure application runs properly.

 ## How to Contribute

 If other developers would like to contribute, you can contact me at armando.rod79@gmail.com.

-## Tests

-The tests are located in ./__tests __  and contains the following test files:

-Employee.test.js

-Engineer.test.js

-Intern.test.js

-Manager.test.js

-Running "npm test" will run and test the files.

 ## Contact Info